 The Domain and Project information is set by the ALM Admin.

-Step #5: The user domain, Project and user information is displayed on the upper right hand corner.
-Also notice the side bar.
+Step #5: The user domain, Project, and user information is displayed in the upper right-hand corner.
+Also, notice the sidebar.
 It contains the components from the ALM flow.

 ALM is all about these components and we will learn what each one is for.
 Even though Dashboard is the first in the list, we will discuss it last in our series, simply because it is an overall monitoring feature and it will be more practical to see the data that we actually create.

-In next tutorial, we will continue HP ALM/QC training by taking an example of Gmail application.
-This session will cover what HP ALM can do for your project and how best you can manage all your testing related activities at one place.
+In next tutorial #2, we will cover HP Quality center installation.
+Later, we will continue HP ALM QC training by taking an example of Gmail application.
+This session will cover what this tool can do for your project and how best you can manage all your testing related activities in one place.

 Are you aware of other interesting facts about this tool apart from the ones mentioned above?
 Feel free to share your thoughts.